 These data are not categorised as personal data as individuals cannot be identified.
 The data will not be used for automated decision-making or profiling of patients.

 The data held by the University of Bristol will be used for a programme of work based around optimising the use of limited NHS resources for hospital care.
 This will involve identifying the magnitude and causes of variations in admitted patient and outpatient care, unplanned admission rates and procedure use.
-The work is funded by the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West; see: https://arc-w.nihr.ac.uk/).
+The work is funded by the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West; see: https://arc-w.nihr.ac.uk/).

 ARC West brings together a collaboration of the local providers of NHS services and NHS commissioners, universities, patients and members of the public.
 It conducts applied health research and implements research evidence, to improve health and healthcare across the West of England.

-Legal Basis for processing and dissemination
+Legal basis for processing and dissemination

 - General Data Protection Regulation Article 6 (1) (e)